cyberark/SafeNet/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Copyright (c) 2023 CyberArk Software Ltd. All rights reserved
+This repository is licensed under  Apache-2.0 License - see [`LICENSE`](LICENSE) for more details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>